immanuvelprathap/ETL-Sales_Analysis_Report---MySQL-PowerBI/README.md

 and transactions.market_code="Mark001";`

-Formulas used in Power BI,
+Formulas I used in Power BI,
 ============================

 1. Formula to create norm_amount column